-The SENCO is Mrs Cleverton and you can contact her via the school office.
-Our SENCO is available on Thursdays should you wish to make an appointment.
+The SENCO is Mrs Millbanks and you can contact her via the school office.

 What other support services are there who might help me and provide me with information and advice?

 The Parent Partnership Service aims to help parents communicate with schools and the local authority.
 It provides impartial advice and information as well as supporting parents during the school application process.
 Contact details: